The Price of Privacy in Untrusted Recommendation Engines: Analysis of the Pairwise Preference Algorithm

 \begin{proof} As mentioned before, privacy for the algorithm is guaranteed by the use of $\epsilon$-DP bit release (Proposition \ref{prop:1bitpriv}), and the composition property of DP (Proposition \ref{prop:composition}).

-We will prove the sample complexity bound for the case where $w=\Omega(N)$, as the other case (where the rated items are not private) follows similarly.
+We will prove the sample complexity bound for the case where $w=\Omega(N)$ -- the case where rated items are not private follows similarly.
 From the definition of the $\epsilon$-DP bit release mechanism, we have that:

 and thus for any pair of items $\{i,j\}$, defining $b_{ij}\triangleq\sum_{k=1}^K\alpha_k(b_{ki}b_{kj}+(1-b_{ki})(1-b_{kj}))$ (i.e., the probability that a random user has identical preference for items $i$ and $j$) and $\overline{b_{ij}}=1-b_{ij}$, we have: